AWI-ESM/documentation_AWI-CM3/source/paleo.rst

   GRIB CODE 228038 READ FROM GRIB FILE INTO SNOWG 05

 The land point count in the staged ICMGG should differ from the modern template.
-If it does not, the reconstruction never reached the model — in a coupled run that usually means the ocean mesh is a modern one.
+If it does not, the reconstruction never reached the model.
+In a coupled run that usually means the ocean mesh is a modern one.

 Known limitations